 A single transverse palmar crease is the main cutaneous phenotype and is easily detectable.
-However, a single transverse palmar crease may also occur as a normal variant that is unilateral in 4% and bilateral in 1% of general population [9–18].
+However, a single transverse palmar crease may also occur as a normal variant that is unilateral in 4% and bilateral in 1% of the general population [9–18].

 Other cutaneous features include dry skin and a large tongue with a scrotal appearance.

-A variety of dermatological disorders are more common in Down syndrome due to combination of immune and genetic dysregulation and inefficient physiological processes.
+A variety of dermatological disorders are more common in Down syndrome due to a combination of immune and genetic dysregulation and inefficient physiological processes.